eledelaf/protest-event-analysis-nlp/README.md

 # How to run the code

 ##  MongoDB access
+In order to check the data set, the examiner has access to the MongoDB account I created for the project. user = eledelaf@ucm.es pasword = Dukvyn-kynmi5-hurmed

 ## Order of the code:
 1. Filer MediaCloud URLs: python 2.Data_cleaning/FirstQuery.py